 As King’s Manor is in the city centre, I try to take full advantage of what York has to offer, exploring the independent shops and enjoying how the city changes with the seasons.
 Make sure to use your student card for discounts across the city!

 This term I am also taking an elective module ‘The English Country House, 1550-1900’ with History of Art.
-Elective modules are a module in another department which you can take in place of a non-compulsory module on your course.
+Elective modules are a module in another subject which you can take in place of a non-compulsory module on your course.
 This is a great opportunity to widen your learning or focus on something you have a particular interest in.

 Most days after dinner I try to do some reading.
 This is usually a mixture of hard copies from the library and those provided online.
 Usually I structure my reading so I do it after lectures to further what was covered and before my seminars so I can contribute to the debates about the content of the reading.